-In this tutorial, a brief and concise introduction of MATLAB and one of many tools of MATLAB i.e. Simulink.
-This is an introductory tutorial and it will explain very basics of MATLAB as well as Simulink.
-Some of the basic functions and libraries of Simulink are introduced here, and with the help of very basic details a simple example is performed on Simulink and the results are shown.
-At the end a simple exercise is provided to do it on your own and in the upcoming tutorials I will expect that you have done that exercise wholeheartedly.
+In this tutorial, we will look at a brief and concise introduction to MATLAB and one of its tools, known as Simulink.
+This is an introductory tutorial, and here we will explain the very basics of MATLAB as well as Simulink.
+Introduction to some of the basic functions and libraries of Simulink, and with the help of explanation, we will perform a simple example and discuss its results.
+At the end, a simple exercise is provided for you to do on your own.
+In the upcoming tutorials, we will expect that you have done that exercise.

 MATLAB is a multi-purpose numerical analysis environment.
-It is a high performance fourth generation programming language used mostly for technical computing.
-As mentioned earlier it is a multi-purpose programming environment and is used for various problems like, developing algorithms, matrix calculation, running algorithms, data visualization and making an easy to use graphical or simple user interface (UI).
+It is a high-performance fourth-generation programming language that finds its applications in technical computing.
+It is a multi-purpose programming environment, and we can use it for various problems like developing algorithms, matrix calculation, running algorithms, data visualization, and making an easy-to-use graphical or simple user interface (UI).

-Drawing graphs, either 2-dimensional or 3-dimensional is no more a difficult task when you have MATLAB to perform it.
-Also it is freely available for students on the website of mathworks, for students who are interested in learning a highly diverse programming environment.
+Drawing graphs, either 2-dimensional or 3-dimensional, is no longer a difficult task when you have MATLAB to perform it.
+Also, it is freely available for students on the website of MathWorks for those who have an interest in learning in a highly diverse programming environment.

 Introduction to Simulink